ImKetan1610/github-finder/README.md

 ### About This App:

 > It is simple app, built using React, HTML and CSS.
+> A React app to search GitHub profiles and see profile details.
-Also used github api for the required data and rendered the data on pages with the help of React.
+> Also used github api for the required data and rendered the data on pages with the help of React.
 > Used tailwind css for the styling.

 ### Tech Stack Used